Contact Us |

 The Blood and Marrow Transplant Clinical Trials Network (BMT CTN) was established because of a critical need for multi-institutional clinical trials focused directly on improving survival for patients undergoing hematopoietic cell transplantation (HCT).
 Since 2001, the BMT CTN has opened more than 30 multi-institutional Phase II and III trials, involved more than 100 transplant centers, and enrolled thousands of patients.

-BMT CTN is funded through the National Institutes of Health (NIH) and is a collaborative effort of the CIBMTR, the National Marrow Donor Program (NMDP)/Be The Match, and the Emmes Corporation, together with 20 Core Transplant Centers.
-Collectively, CIBMTR, NMDP/Be The Match and Emmes serve as the BMT CTN Data and Coordinating Center to provide administrative, statistical, scientific and informatics support to all BMT CTN activities.
+BMT CTN is funded through the National Institutes of Health (NIH) and is a collaborative effort of the CIBMTR, the National Marrow Donor Program (NMDP)/Be The Match, and The Emmes Company, together with 20 Core Transplant Centers.
+Collectively, CIBMTR, NMDP/Be The Match and The Emmes Comapny serve as the BMT CTN Data and Coordinating Center to provide administrative, statistical, scientific and informatics support to all BMT CTN activities.

 The vision for BMT CTN by both the National Heart, Lung, and Blood Institute (NHLBI), and National Cancer Institute (NCI), two Institutes of the NIH, has produced an efficient and collaborative mechanism to move promising HCT therapies from Phase I and II trials to definitive testing in larger, multi-center settings.

 Visit the BMT CTN Web site to learn more about this research and how to get involved.